dude56987/ShareOnLAN/README.md

 ## Open With

-ShareOnLan includes a "ShareOnLan.desktop" launcher to allow you to use your file managers "open with" functionality to intergrate with ShareOnLan in order to share files this way.
+ShareOnLAN includes a "ShareOnLAN.desktop" launcher to allow you to use your file managers "open with" functionality to integrate with ShareOnLAN in order to share files this way.

-## How to intergrate into Thunar
+## How to integrate into Thunar

-1. Open thunar
+1. Open Thunar
 2. Click "edit" at the top and go to the "configure custom actions" option
 3. Add a new custom action with plus sign button on right side of the "Custom Actions" dialogue.
 4. In the "Name:" text box type "Share on LAN"
 5. In the "Command:" text box type "shareonlan %f"
-6. Change the tab at the top of the "Create Action" dialog to "Apearance Conditions"
+6. Change the tab at the top of the "Create Action" dialog to "Appearance Conditions"
 7. Check all of the boxes and set the "File Pattern:" to "*" if it is not already set to that
 8. Click "OK" on the "Create Action" dialog
 9. Click "Close" on the "Custom Actions" dialog